Yanqian-W/segmentation-based-tracking/docs/evaluation.md

 To extend the algorithm to video, each frame is processed in a loop:

 - **Frame-wise segmentation and tracking** ensures that all objects are detected across time.
-- **Post-processing removes large false detections:** In some frames, large noisy patches are mistakenly classified as objects.
+- **Post-processing removes large false detections:** In some frames, large noisy patches are misclassified as objects.
 A large-kernel opening operation combined with an area ratio filter removes small irrelevant components, followed by a smaller-kernel closing to fill in gaps.
 - Display or save video results, depending on requirements.
 - Measure processing time and FPS for efficiency analysis.